-When your loans transfer to another servicer, the only thing that should change is your contact point for payments and communication.
-The loan terms should not change, but that’s what this borrower, among many, experienced.
-After noticing a higher interest rate after the transfer to CornerStone, this borrower started a personal campaign to fix it.
-Over a dozen phone calls and 9 months later, their loans still had the higher interest rate, even after speaking to a supervisor who assured her they had resolved the error.
+After noticing a higher interest rate after the transfer to CornerStone, one borrower started a personal campaign to fix it.
+Over a dozen phone calls and 9 months later, her loans still had the higher interest rate.
+See if you could lower your student loan interest rate by refinancing.

 Nothing is worse than needing help with a time-sensitive problem and being unable to reach those who should be able to help.
 Unfortunately, that’s exactly what many CornerStone borrowers experience when something doesn’t go quite right with their student loans.